daviazev/daviazev/README.md

-## Hello, I'm a web developer!
+## Hello, I'm a web developer! 🤓

 My name is Davi Azevedo, I always wondered what career I wanted for my life.
 I dreamed of being a lawyer, chemist and even a musician.
 However, it was with technology that I found the best space for me to make a difference.
 It was in my first "Hello World" that I decided how I was going to invest the years of my life.

 Currently, I study full stack web development at Trybe, a programming school where we learn to develop and also to work.

+🌱 Fun facts:

-Fun fact: I was a violinist for 9 years, and in that time I ended up becoming a teacher at the school where I studied.
+- I was a violinist for 9 years before I became a web developer 🎻
+- I have more than 500 offensive days on [Duolingo](https://www.duolingo.com/profile/daviazev) 🌎

 <center>
 <table>